allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 ```

 Because response validation and mapping to object were not too strict, `NullPointerException` was thrown in application code.
-Bad response was not filtered in client and application trusted that if anything is not OK with response, exception
+The bad response was not filtered in client and application trusted that if anything is not OK with response, exception
 will be thrown in client.

 ### Conclusion